 The ICT strategy (A/69/517) was a five-year road map designed to ensure that information and communications technology supports the core work of the United Nations in the areas of peace and security, human rights, international law, humanitarian affairs and sustainable development.

 The strategy provided a common vision for ICT delivery in the United Nations through modernization, transformation and innovation.
 It established a framework for improved governance, strong leadership and optimal use of ICT resources to support effective decision-making.
+The strategy was built on five pillars:

 - Modernize: support strategic priorities of the Secretariat through advanced technology